Welcome to Safe Drive 2016

 Safe Drive Stay Alive celebrates its 11th year in 2016 and has welcomed over 300,000 visitors since its first performances in 2006.
 Safe Drive Stay Alive has become a firm fixture in the education calendar and is now so popular with schools and colleges throughout Thames Valley and Hampshire that this year we have added 3 extra dates and an extra venue to accommodate the demand for seats.

-Last year 1731 people aged 16-19 were injured on roads in Thames Valley and Hampshire and an average of 7 young people per week were killed or seriously injured.
+Last year in Thames Valley and Hampshire an average of 4 young people per week were killed or seriously injured.
 Young drivers are much more likely to be involved in a crash on the roads, often due to inexperience and a lack of knowledge of the risks.
 Around 1 in 4 deaths on the road is aged 17-24.

-Safe Drive Stay Alive is produced by a road safety partnership including Thames Valley Police, local councils, Thames Valley 's emergency services.
+Safe Drive Stay Alive is produced by a road safety partnership including Thames Valley and Hampshire Police, local councils and emergency services.
 Each partner has been working for years to reduce the number of people dying on the roads.

 The Safe Drive Stay Alive campaign will reach new and pre-drivers in an emotive and hard-hitting way, influencing behaviour and attitude on the roads

 The FREE TRAVEL SCHEME is available to all state, independent, public and free schools, colleges and academies as we want to be able to reach as many young people as we can.

 When booking your theatre seats you will be given the opportunity to choose whether you want your local authority to pay for your travel.
 If you would like to use the free travel scheme, please tick this box.
 All you have to do then is book your coaches with your preferred travel provider and inform the coach company to address and send the invoice to your local authority (the details of your area contact are provided on the site during your booking process).